dlebansais/PgMessenger/README.md

     This feature is not available yet, but I'm thinking of adding it.

+4. Isn't LogChat a VIP feature?

+    It will be some day but not today.
+Hopefully, when it becomes VIP-only, the chat API is available and it's no longer a concern.

-4. How do I know I can trust you with this app?
+5. How do I know I can trust you with this app?

 	It's [open source](https://github.com/dlebansais/PgMessenger).
 If you still don't trust it, don't run the fuckin app.

-5. What about the recent Meltdown and Spectre vulnerabilties?
+6. What about the recent Meltdown and Spectre vulnerabilties?

 	The server has been fixed with a patch.
 Beside, does it really matter?
 If security is so important for you, see the answer above.